This post was last updated on April 18, 2015 to include new images and a recipe video.

 Recipes like this make me realize just how many easy things are out there that can be made easily and well at home.
+Once you break down that barrier and realize it’s something that can be made from scratch, everything opens up.

 Oh, and be sure to let the rice soak in the water for at least 8-10 hours, preferably overnight, to get the tasty horchata flavor.
+It’ll still work if you only let it sit for a few hours, but the flavor won’t be nearly as rich.

 - 1 cup long grain white rice, rinsed